1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 If everything worked as expected until now, proceed with checking if all available parameters are enabled for the specific controller type (if successfully detected) - once this query finished successfully, your setup is ready to use.
 Click on the button "Check for new parameters" or execute the following URL command:

 `http://<ip-address>/Q`

+*Note: This query takes a while, so please wait until the whole 'complete dump' is done!*

 This function queries all command ids from the file *BSB_LAN_defs.h* and sends those ones which aren't marked for the own type of controller as a query to the controller (type QUR, 0x06).

 This already happens regularly within parameters for which only one command id is known and creates the already known "error 7" messages.
 As soon as more than one command id is known for a specific parameter, the first known command id still stays at "DEV_ALL" and is still the standard command id for all controllers.
 The new command id is then only approved for the new type of controller where that command id comes from.
 But: It's possible that this new command id also works with other controllers or that it's the 'regular' id.
 So the URL command /Q now checks all command ids which aren't approved for the own type of controller.
 By this it's often possible that 'new' parameters becoming available for the own controller.